 Research Affiliate

-I’m a public historian and educator, based in Tiohti:áke (Montreal), telling and listening to stories about immigration, identity, collective memory, food, and folklore, particularly in relation to the Italian-Canadian experience and traditions from my family’s region, Molise.
-My practice is multi-disciplinary, bringing together my training as an oral historian, with installation art and digital media.
+I am a public historian, artist, and educator, based in Tiohtià:ke (Montreal), telling and listening to stories about immigration, identity, collective memory, food, and folklore, particularly in relation to the Italian-Canadian experience and traditions from my family’s region, Molise.
+I explore these themes in my newsletter, Crivello.
+I am also interested in representations of girlhood in the context of 90s and y2k pop feminism and girl power movements, which I write about in a collaborative newsletter with Jac Di Bartolomeo, called notyrgirls.

 I graduated twice from Concordia University with a BFA in Studio Arts and an Italian minor, and a BA in Honours Public History.
 In 2019, I completed my masters in Public History at Carleton University.
 My research project, The Yellow Line: Italo-Canadian Oral Histories from Montreal’s Backyards and Schoolyards, was an archival photo, installation, and oral history pop-up exhibit, presented at the Casa d’Italia in March 2019.